 We have entered into interest rate cap agreements that cap the interest rate on certain of our variable-rate debt and we have assumed or entered into interest rate swap agreements in which we hedged our exposure to variable interest rates by agreeing to pay fixed interest rates to our respective counterparty.
 We have adopted the fair value measurement provisions for our financial instruments recorded at fair value.
 The fair value guidance establishes a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value.
 These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
-Generally, we will estimate the fair value of our interest rate caps and interest rate spreads of similar securities as of the measurement date.
-At March 31, 2018 and December 31, 2017, our interest rate cap agreements and interest rate swap were valued using Level 2 inputs.
+Generally, we will estimate the fair value of our interest rate caps and interest rate swaps, in the absence of observable market data, using estimates of value including estimated remaining life, counterparty credit risk, current market yield and interest rate spreads of similar securities as of the measurement date.
+At June 30, 2018 and December 31, 2017, our interest rate cap agreements and interest rate swap were valued using Level 2 inputs.

 The fair value of the interest rate cap agreements is recorded in Other assets on our accompanying condensed consolidated balance sheets.
 We record changes in the fair value of the interest rate cap agreements quarterly based on the current market valuations at quarter end.
 If the interest rate cap qualifies for hedge accounting, the change in the estimated fair value is recorded to accumulated other comprehensive income to the extent that it is effective, with any ineffective portion recorded to interest expense in our condensed consolidated statements of operations and comprehensive income.
-If the interest rate cap does not qualify for hedge accounting, or if it is determined the hedge is ineffective, any change in the fair value is recognized in interest expense in our consolidated statements of operations and comprehensive income to statements of operations and comprehensive income in the interest rate cap does not qualify for hedge accounting, or if it is determined the hedge is ineffective, any change in the fair value is recognized in interest expense in our consolidated statements of operations and comprehensive income 31, 2017 (dollars in thousands):
+If the interest rate cap does not qualify for hedge accounting, or if it is determined the hedge is ineffective, any change in the fair value is recognized in interest expense in our consolidated statements of operations and comprehensive income.
+The following table summarizes the interest rate caps at June 30, 2018 and December 31, 2017 (dollars in thousands):

-March March 31, 2018 December 31, 2017 017 Agg gregate Notional Ag gregate Notional Aggregate Cost Amount gate Fair Value Amount Aggre gate Fair Value \$ 1,171 (1) \$ 136,229 \$ 959 \$ 143,512 \$ 504
+June 3 ne 30, 2018 Decem per 31, 2017 A Coot Aggı regate Notional A - gregate Notional A Aggregate Cost Amount Aggre gate Fair Value Amount Aggre egate Fair Value \$ 1,111 (1) \$ 135,671 \$ 1,115 \$ 143,512 \$ 504

-(1) We have entered into various interest rate cap agreements on variable rate debt with LIBOR caps ranging from 2.50% to 3.00%.
+(1) We have entered into various interest rate cap agreements on variable rate debt with LIBOR caps ranging from 2.25% to 3.25%